code-and-effect/effective_qb_sync/README.md

 Code and Effect is the product arm of [AgileStyle](http://www.agilestyle.com/), an Edmonton-based shop that specializes in building custom web applications with Ruby on Rails.

 ## Testing

-The test suite for this gem is mostly complete.

 Run tests by:

 ```ruby
 rspec
 ```

 ## Contributing